 Is the hotel world moving away from daily room service?

-Early on in the Covid Pandemic, many hotels that remained open stopped daily housekeeping services, saying it was for their clients and staff protection.
+Early on in the COVID Pandemic days, many hotels that remained open stopped daily housekeeping services, saying it was for their clients and staff protection.
 Are hotels abandoning daily room service now?
 Are they that desperate to save money?
 Or, are there other reasons?

 With more travel resuming, especially business travel, hotel housekeeping is coming back.
 Sort of.